DIAGNijmegen/node21/algorithms/noduledetection/README.md

     "version": { "major": 1, "minor": 0 }
 }
 ```
+The coordinates are expected in milimiters when spacing information is available.
+We provide a [function](https://github.com/DIAGNijmegen/node21/blob/main/algorithms/noduledetection/process.py#L121) in [*process.py*](https://github.com/DIAGNijmegen/node21/blob/main/algorithms/noduledetection/process.py) which converts the predictions of Faster R-CNN model to this format.

 ### Operating on a 3D image

 For the sake of time effeciency in the evaluation process of [NODE21](https://node21.grand-challenge.org/), the submitted algorithms to [NODE21](https://node21.grand-challenge.org/) are expected to operate on a 3D image where multiple CXR images are stacked together.
 This means that, the algorithms should handle 3D image, by reading a CXR slice by slice.
 The third coordinate of the bounding box in nodules.json file are used as an identifier of the CXR.
 If the algorithm processes the first CXR image in 3D volume, the z coordinate would be 0, if it processes the third CXR image, it would be 2.